IOTA-NET/IotaSDK.NET/README.md

 # Installation from Nuget.org

-We have yet to publish the package as it is still in development.
+We have an alpha release of our nuget package [here](https://www.nuget.org/packages/IotaSDK/).
+Do let us know if there are any bugs!

+To install,
+> dotnet add package IotaSDK

 ### Architecture support :grin:

 - [x] Windows
 - [x] Linux
-- [x] Mac
+- [ ] Mac (Soon)

 # Examples :heart_eyes: